areybap/moviehub/README.md

 # moviehub
-a theatre website made using js, jsp, php, sql
+a theatre website made using js , php, sql